MarkMurphy/paranoia/README.md

 # Paranoia

-Paranoia is a re-implementation of [acts\_as\_paranoid](http://github.com/technoweenie/acts_as_paranoid) for Rails 3 and Rails 4, using much, much, much less code.
+Paranoia is a light weight and configurable soft-delete gem for Rails 4.

-You would use either plugin / gem if you wished that when you called `destroy` on an Active Record object that it didn't actually destroy it, but just *hide* the record.
+Use this gem if you wished that when you called `destroy` on an Active Record object that it didn't actually destroy it, but just *hid* the record.
 Paranoia does this by setting a `deleted_at` field to the current time when you `destroy` a record, and hides it by scoping all queries on your model to only include records which do not have a `deleted_at` field.

-If you wish to actually destroy an object you may call `really_destroy!`. **WARNING**: This will also *really destroy* all `dependent: destroy` records, so please aim this method away from face when using.**
+If you wish to actually destroy an object you may call `destroy!(force: true)`. **WARNING**: This will also *destroy* all `dependent: destroy` records, so please aim this method away from face when using.

-If a record has `has_many` associations defined AND those associations have `dependent: :destroy` set on them, then they will also be soft-deleted if `acts_as_paranoid` is set,  otherwise the normal destroy will be called.
+If a record has `has_many` associations defined AND those associations have `dependent: :destroy` set on them, then they will also be soft-deleted if `acts_as_paranoid` a.k.a `paranoid` is set, otherwise the normal destroy will be called.

 ## Installation & Usage